spencerschumann/grbl-timsav-plus/README.md

 TimSav+ CNC machine.

-* Spindle PWM prescaler set to 1/256, which results in a faster 244 Hz refresh rate, but also greatly improves the resolution for the spindle speed (about 65 steps)
+* Spindle PWM prescaler set to 1/256, which results in a faster 244 Hz refresh rate, but also greatly improves the resolution for the spindle speed (to about 65 steps)
 * Smooth, gradual spindle speed changes to avoid mechanical and electrical jolts and surges
+* Pre-configured defaults for the TimSav+
 * Homing cycle enabled
 * Normally closed endstop switches
+* Configurable X/Y skew compensation to adjust for slightly off-square axes

 See also https://github.com/spencerschumann/BLHeli_CNC for a customized version of BLHeli_S for the spindle motor ESC that can be used together with this project.

 Spencer Schumann<br>
-July 2022
+August 2022

 ---
 ## grbl-1-1h-servo README below: